phernama21/bicycle-shop/README.md

 The total price is computed based on the selection while checking if there is a price adjustment for each selected option.

-All that logic is displayed to the client through the UI;
+All that logic is displayed to the client through the UI:
 1) Disabled options appear grayed out
 2) Price adjustments appear in green to highlight the change (the previous price appears crossed out)